certbot/certbot/docs/contributing.rst

 ----------------------

 You can find the open issues in the `github issue tracker`_.
-Comparatively easy ones are marked `Good Volunteer Task`_.
+Comparatively easy ones are marked `good first issue`_.
 If you're starting work on something, post a comment to let others know and seek feedback on your plan where appropriate.